CloudKlass/Azure-Admin/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 ## Task 2: Configure an Azure Load Balancer

-In this task, you implement an Azure Load Balancer in front of the two Azure virtual machines in the virtual network.
+In this task, you implement an Azure Load Balancer in front of two Azure virtual machines in the virtual network.
 Load Balancers in Azure provide layer 4 connectivity across resources, such as virtual machines.
 Load Balancer configuration includes a front-end IP address to accept connections, a backend pool, and rules that define how connections should traverse the load balancer.

 ## Architecture diagram - Load Balancer